davidteren/lpx_links/README.md

 lpx_links is a utilty to get the direct download links for the additional sample/sound content for Logic Pro X.

   - It gets the most current links
   - Creates a text file with all the links in them.
   - Importing the links file into a download manager like the DownThemAll addon for FireFox should work well.

+  Includes Mandatory only list.
+Thanks to [Matteo Ceruti](https://github.com/matatata) for the idea.

 ### Version

+0.0.7 - added mandatory file list & refactor of code.

 0.0.6 - added version detection.
 Any version of Logic Pro X should work now.
-This is the final version of lpx_links and will hopefully be replaced by LogicLinks.

-LogicLinks will feature:
-* Download Manager
-* Content Installer (Install to User Defined Location)
-* Content Re-locator (Move content to another drive - with auto linking)
-* Content Re-linker (Attempts to fix broken)

 ### Usage